Breadcrumb

 Luteal (premenstrual) phase

 - If the egg is fertilized by sperm and then implants in (attaches to) the endometrium, a pregnancy begins.
-(This pregnancy is dated from Day 1 of this menstrual cycle.)
+(This pregnancy is dated from day 1 of this menstrual cycle.)

 After the teen years and before perimenopause in your 40s, your luteal phase is very predictable.
 It normally lasts 13 to 15 days, from ovulation until menstrual bleeding starts a new cycle.
 This 2-week period is also called the "premenstrual" period.

-Many women have premenstrual symptoms during all or part of the luteal phase.
-You may feel tense, angry, or emotional.
+It's common to have premenstrual symptoms during all or part of the luteal phase.
+You may feel irritable.
 You may gain water weight and feel bloated.
-Or you may have tender breasts or acne.
-A day or more before your period, you may start to have pain (cramps) in your abdomen, back, or legs.
-It is normal to have less energy at this time.
-Some women also have headaches, diarrhea or constipation, nausea, dizziness, or fainting.
+Or you may have acne or tender breasts.
+A day or more before your period, you may start to have pain (cramps) in your belly, back, or legs.
+It's normal to have less energy at this time.
+You may also have headaches, diarrhea or constipation, nausea, or dizziness.
+When premenstrual symptoms make your daily life difficult, you are said to have premenstrual syndrome (PMS).

 Menarche and the Teenage Menstrual Cycle